laryn/commerce_ups/README.md

-- - - - - About this module
+# About this module

 Commerce UPS module provides real-time shipping cost estimates for United Parcel Service (UPS).

-- - - - - Dependencies
+**This is a patched version of 7.x-2.x-dev, which incorporates a better packing algorithm than the default module uses.**

+## Dependencies

 Obviously, this module depends on the Commerce module (http://www.drupal.org/project/commerce).
 In addition, the following modules